kriszyp/parcel-segfault-repro/README.md

 it'll segfault on the first run and sporadically afterward.
 Caching is disabled here to make the case easily reproducible.

-Reproduced on a 2021 Macbook (Apple M1, macOS Monterey 12.2.1).

 ```bash
 rm -rf dist
 npx parcel build --no-cache --no-content-hash src/index.html